AlexanderGrunewald/Grape-Yield-Estimation/README.md

 The project will explore the use of handheld LIDAR (e.g., GEOSLAM) and structure-from-motion techniques to analyze data.
 The aim is to develop a heuristic model based on the shape and structure of the grape bunches, which can be trained to estimate fruit yield accurately.
-This method will be tested in both juice grape and wine grape vineyards, which have different structural characteristics.
+This method was originally proposed to be tested on both juice and wine grapes, though the majority of the final methods utilized purely wine grapes.

+### Video Submissions

 Project plan video:
 https://youtu.be/OqcnaxRwQts